permaweb/hb-tools/README.md

 ###### Volume Test Parameters

-When running volume tests (`volume.js`), you can fine-tune performance by adjusting these parameters in the script:
+When running volume tests (`volume.js`), you can configure performance by adjusting these parameters in the script:

 | Parameter                      | Default | Description                                               |
 | ------------------------------ | ------- | --------------------------------------------------------- |